hamadmuhammad758/MongoDB-with-Node-JS/GuideLine and HelpFiles/3- Querying a Document.md

 # This Document will help you reterive already saved documents in mongodb

-## we will extract a course by author id {Before that add more than one courses by following lec 2. or clone the existing document using mongodb compass and change the details}
+### We will extract a course by author id (Before that add more than one courses by following lec 2. or clone the existing document using mongodb compass and change the details)